mooneclipsed/myagent/docs/refactor-v2/03-target-architecture.md

 Framework-private storage owns the data needed by one framework to resume its own agent execution.
 For AgentScope v2, RedisStorage is the preferred storage for AgentScope memory, session state, and any framework-private agent state.
 These records should be treated as opaque by the platform and accessed through the framework adapter.

+AgentScope v2 session key mapping must be verified before implementation.
+The desired behavior is that frontend-supplied `session_id` is the stable conversation key.
+If AgentScope v2 requires additional keys such as user id, agent id, or service id, the AgentScope adapter owns that mapping and must keep it internal.

 `standard_messages` are not persisted by default because that would duplicate framework memory.
-A future optional transcript store can persist `standard_messages` for cross-framework replay if that requirement becomes concrete.

 The normal same-framework path should load conversation history from framework-private session state. `standard_messages` must not be injected again when framework memory already contains the relevant history.

-When a runtime changes, the adapter should check whether framework-private state is compatible with the active runtime profile.
-Compatibility can start with `framework`, `prompt_hash`, and relevant capability or agent spec fingerprints.
-If compatible, use framework-private state.
-If missing or incompatible, the first implementation should fail clearly or start from empty history unless optional transcript replay has been implemented.
+Runtime/session compatibility means deciding whether stored framework-private memory for a `session_id` can be reused by the newly initialized runtime.
+This matters when the same frontend session is used after runtime init replaces the active profile.

+The first implementation should keep the rule simple: reuse session state only when the stored state was created by the same `framework`.
+If the state is missing or was created by a different framework, create a fresh framework session state for that `session_id`.
+Do not replay `standard_messages` in the first implementation.

 This avoids storing the same conversation twice while leaving a clear extension point for future cross-framework replay.